droidian-sargo/droidian-images/README.md

  * Support group: https://t.me/DroidianLinux

 ## Bugs and workarounds
+- Encryption is broken.
+Device is not unlockable after encryption is enabled.
 * Offline charging is broken.
 * GPS does not work.
 * Fingerprint does not work.